-Like all the other rooms in the house, this one also has a story behind it.
+Located in the main House 18 th,like all the other rooms in the house, this one also has a story behind it.
 Cousin Julien was the brother of the first owner of the house (Hippolyte), adventurer in the family, fortune seeker in Americas.
 His suitcase is still at the bedside and full of memories.

 Cousin Julien must have dreamt his adventures under the beautiful ceiling beams, in this room we get to by the magnificent Burgundy stone stairs, dating from the end of the XV century.